ibrathesheriff/sheriffs-jailhouse/content/notes/technical-writing.md

 To do this a technical writer requires:
 + Substance
     - **Write something that matters**.
 All the buzzwords in the world can't save your writing if it doesn't have substance.
-    - **Do your home**.
+    - **Do your homework**.
 Know the topic you're writing about and what's been written about it.
     - **What's missing**?
 Once you've done your homework, figure out what's missing.
     - **Substance takes hard work**.
-Expect to put an hour or more into every minute the reader will spend reading.
+Expect to *put an hour* or more into *every minute* the reader will spend reading.
 + Packaging
     - Package that substance for consumption.
     - Packaging is very important.